 The Blood Cancers We're Fighting

 Lymphoma is the most common blood cancer and the third most common cancer of childhood.
-The annual incidence of lymphomas has nearly doubled over the last 3 years reaching 62,000 Americans.
+The annual incidence of lymphomas continues to rise and affects 83,000 Americans each year.
 However, there have been rapid advances in the treatment of this disease and 80% of patients with Hodgkin's lymphoma can be cured.

 Yale has an expert hematopathology diagnostic team capable of pathologic review of lymph nodes and bone marrow with in-depth molecular and cytogenetic analysis.
 Every diagnostic technique is available at Yale including: bone marrow examination, bone imaging, M protein analysis, cytogenetics, immunophenotyping, and FISH and PCR analysis.
 Diagnostic analysis also includes relevant genetic testing and the identification of markers of prognosis.
 Yale Cancer Center maintains a tissue bank used for novel research studies in cancer treatment and prevention.

 Standard Treatments and More

 The overall aim of treatment is to bring about a complete remission.
 Treatment approaches for blood cancers may include chemotherapy, radiation oncology, stem cell or marrow transplantation, or immunotherapy.
 For maximum effectiveness, each patient receives an individual treatment plan, which includes standard care and/or clinical trials.
 Clinical Trials offering novel treatment options are available through Yale Cancer Center.